sakroutamine/Project_2024/Report.md

 <img width="300" alt="image" src="https://github.com/user-attachments/assets/e43cd140-9397-4b76-99af-51436622ac41">

+Given above are plots that show speedup achieved as the number of processors increases for the main, communication (comm), and large computation (comp_large) tasks specifically for a bitonic sorting algorithm.
+The results indicate that smaller array sizes see the least benefit, showing smaller speedups overall.
+This is probably due to the fact that smaller array sizes are less parallelizable which translates to lesser speedup values.
+For the main task, speedup tends to decline as the processor count grows as highlighted in the comm plot.
+This lines up with our expectations as an increase in processor count would translate to an increase in communication overhead whcih would reduce speedup as the processor count increases.
+In contrast, the speedup for comp_large improves as more processors are introduced, since distributing the computational load reduces the work per processor.
+We can also observe that smaller arrays have the highest speedups which is most likely due to the fact that they are computationally less expensive than the larger ones.

 <img width="300" alt="image" src="https://github.com/user-attachments/assets/f882e03d-073a-4b6c-a722-0f7dfc79b1a9">

 <img width="300" alt="image" src="https://github.com/user-attachments/assets/e0267fcb-2cab-4b96-a7ed-05386dc17f21">

 <img width="300" alt="image" src="https://github.com/user-attachments/assets/81696fbc-c3be-42c0-ad90-69caf47afb4e">

+The provided plots illustrate the performance of the bitonic sort algorithm for four types of input: sorted, random, reverse, and perturbed.
+The first two plots indicate that the average time increases as the number of processors grows.
+This can be attributed to the "main" task, where combining data from multiple processors results in increased processing time.
+Interestingly, for random input, the rate of increase is slightly steeper compared to the other input types.
+Similarly, in the "comm" plot, the time taken increases with the number of processors, likely due to greater communication overhead, which is represented by an upward slope.
+Once again, random input shows the highest average time values, while perturbed and reverse inputs perform slightly worse than sorted input.
+Lastly, the "comp_large" plot reveals that the average time levels off at 128 processors, with no significant improvement in performance beyond this point.
+This trend remains consistent across all input types.

+#### 4.1c

 <img width="300" alt="image" src="https://github.com/user-attachments/assets/f3a8688a-2987-43cd-9642-61ed071b787d">

 <img width="300" alt="image" src="https://github.com/user-attachments/assets/d5f7b59b-ad8b-4e23-8a8a-7b94a865181e">

 <img width="300" alt="image" src="https://github.com/user-attachments/assets/d9efc4ea-266d-411a-8b32-79cccf2acbf4">

+These plots show the average, minimum, and maximum time per rank when using the bitonic sort algorithm.
+For smaller arrays, the maximum time is much higher than both the average and minimum times, suggesting possible communication bottlenecks between ranks.
+As the array size increases, the delta between the minimum and maximum times decrease, indicating better distributed performance with larger inputs.

 ### 1. Sample Sort